-- (A) Oddly enough, the cause of Pompeii's destruction was also the reason for its preservation.
-The volcanic coating protected the ruins from the elements until excavations of the site began in the mid-18th century. - B So what messages did Pompeians write, exactly?
+Oddly enough, the cause of Pompeii's destruction was also the reason for its preservation.
+The volcanic coating protected the ruins from the elements until excavations of the site began in the mid-18th century.

+(B) So what messages did Pompeians write, exactly?
 In many ways, they were the same kinds of messages people write today on social media.
-They were mostly opinions, complaints, expressions of love, consumer reviews, political ads, and advice. - © In fact, wall graffiti was all over Pompeii.
+They were mostly opinions, complaints, expressions of love, consumer reviews, political ads, and advice.

+© In fact, wall graffiti was all over Pompeii.
 It appeared on public buildings, doors, archways, soldier bunkhouses, water towers, bathhouses, and on the inside and outside walls of private homes.
-The messages were written in charcoal, scratched into stucco, and applied in paint. - D All of this raises some big questions: How did anything as impermanent as charcoal and stucco scratches survive the ravages of time?
+The messages were written in charcoal, scratched into stucco, and applied in paint.

+D All of this raises some big questions: How did anything as impermanent as charcoal and stucco scratches survive the ravages of time?
 Better yet, why is so much of Pompeii itself still around when most of the ancient world has crumbled away?

-- (A) What kinds of messages were scrawled on the walls of the ancient city of Pompeii - B When the ancient city of Pompeii was covered in ash from the eruption of Mount Vesuvius - © Why the ancient city of Pompeii has been so well preserved right up until modern times - (D) Where the many residents of Pompeii fled to when they escaped the city
+- (A) What kinds of messages were scrawled on the walls of the ancient city of Pompeii - (B) When the ancient city of Pompeii was covered in ash from the eruption of Mount Vesuvius - © Why the ancient city of Pompeii has been so well preserved right up until modern times - (b) Where the many residents of Pompeii fled to when they escaped the city

 Now that you have read the article, indicate whether you agree or disagree with this statement.
+People should always find a way to share their thoughts.